kfgithubde/Graph2D/README.md

 * [Advanced Graphing II User Manual](https://archive.org/details/bitsavers_tektronixp0AdvancedGraphingIIUsersManualFeb82_5136332)
 * [Advanced Graphing II System Manual](https://archive.org/details/bitsavers_tektronixp02PLOT10AdvancedGraphingIISystemManual19_7978638)

-The additional subroutines dealing with windows, colors, hardcopies etc. are described [here](./Doc/api.md).
+The additional subroutines dealing with windows, colors, hardcopies etc. are described [here](./Doc/API.md).

 ## Installation

-In the /Binaries subdirectory are ready compiled libraries, together with examples for initialization and font files.
+Inside the /Binaries subdirectory are ready compiled libraries, together with examples for initialization and font files.
 You also find there executables of some demonstration programs, as decribed in the manuals.

 ## Build